digital-archives/HISTGA1011/slides/week_05_slide_deck.md

 ## Definition
 # Storage Architecture
-—

-__Storage architecture__  refers to the overall design and organization of a storage system.
-This usually includes the types of storage devices used, the way data is stored and organized, and the methods used to access and manage the stored data.
+**Storage architecture** refers to the overall design and organization of a storage system.
+This usually includes the types of storage devices/technologies used, the way data is stored and organized, and the methods used to access and manage the stored data.

 <!--presenter notes